Workplace Ergonomics: What Every Business Owner Should Know

 Myth: Ergonomics are expensive and small businesses cannot afford it.

-Reality: Although it is often viewed as an expense, ergonomics is actually a profitable investment that significantly reduces costs over time.
+Reality: Although it is often viewed as an expense, ergonomics is a profitable investment that significantly reduces costs over time.
 By systematically reducing poor ergonomic work conditions, office managers can prevent expensive musculoskeletal disorders.
 MSDs account for about $1 out of every $3 in worker’s compensation costs.
 Aside from the direct and indirect costs of MSDs, the benefits of integrating ergonomics into all business operations include:

 - Increasing work productivity and work quality